mapr-demos/predictive-maintenance/README.md

 This will calculate FFTs on-the-fly for the high speed streaming data, and render an event in Grafana when FFTs changed more than 25% over a rolling window.
 This simulates anomaly detection for a vibration signal.
 Update "http://localhost:3000" with the hostname and port for your Grafana instance.

 ```
-/opt/mapr/spark/spark-*/bin/spark-submit --class com.mapr.examples.StreamingFourierTransform target/factory-iot-tutorial-1.0-jar-with-dependencies.jar /apps/fastdata:vibrations 25.0 http://localhost:3000
+/opt/mapr/spark/spark-*/bin/spark-submit --class com.mapr.examples.StreamingFourierTransform ~/factory-iot-tutorial/target/factory-iot-tutorial-1.0-jar-with-dependencies.jar /apps/fastdata:vibrations 25.0 http://localhost:3000
 ```

 ## Step 9 - Visualize data in Grafana

-By now you should be able to see streaming MQTT data, vibration faults, and device failures in the Grafana dashboard.
+By now you should be able to see streaming IoT data, vibration faults, and device failures in the Grafana dashboard.

 ![grafana dashboard](/images/grafana_screenshot.png?raw=true "Grafana Dashboard")